LIGHTNING & THUNDERSTORMS

 cross country MOUNTAIN BIKING

 Mountain Biking is different than road or street riding and is confined to marked unimproved or partially improved trails where rocks, dirt, loose gravel, stumps and even vehicles may be encountered at any time.
 Changing weather conditions, variations in terrain, including steepness, natural and man-made obstacles and features, and other dangers or conditions, are inherent risks that are part of the challenge of mountain biking.
 You must ride in control and within your own ability.
 You are using these premises at your own risk, and assume all risks in this activity.
+Cross Country Mountain Biking is permitted on designated backcountry trails, roads and other areas.
 Helmets must be worn and other appropriate protective gear is highly recommended.
 You can minimize risk drastically by reading and obeying all signs.